VideoTemp-o3: Harmonizing Temporal Grounding and Video Understanding in Agentic Thinking-with-Videos: Experiment

 \textbf{Our method could perform on-demand tool-call.} We explicitly measure the tool-call statistics of \Method across various video durations.
 Fig.~\ref{fig:on-demand-tool-ratio} shows the tool-call rate for medium and long videos is significantly higher than that for short videos.
 This trend is accompanied by a corresponding increase in the average number of cropping operations (Fig.~\ref{fig:on-demand-tool-num}).
 These results collectively indicate that, for longer videos, where informative cues are sparser, our model is more inclined to invoke video clipping to localize relevant visual evidence.
 In this regard, our method is able to perform on-demand clipping flexibly.

 \textbf{Temporal grounding remains a key bottleneck for long video understanding.} In Tab.~\ref{tab:videotemp_bm}, we evaluate several models on our VideoTemp-Bench containing videos of various durations.
 Generally, on longer videos (\eg, $>$20min) where visual evidence is sparser, grounding performance drops remarkably, and QA accuracy deteriorates accordingly.
 For example, when video duration increases from $<$10min to $>$20min, the performance Qwen2.5-VL drops from 70.3\% to 49.1\%.
+We hypothesize that this degradation mainly comes from the sparse initial sampling required by context-length and computational constraints: if the key evidence is not observed during the initial skim, the model may fail to identify a reliable region for later refinement.
+In addition, hour-long videos often contain redundant scenes and transitions that further distract temporal localization.
 Our \emph{thinking-with-videos} paradigm alleviates this issue to some extent.
 Nevertheless, accurate temporal localization remains a critical challenge for long videos.
 To further investigate this issue, we conducted additional experiments analyzing the effect of using ground truth video segments.
 Details can be found in Appendix~\ref{appendix:impact_of_temporal_grounding}.

 \textbf{Beyond grounding, certain types of tasks remain a major weakness for video understanding.} We comprehensively evaluate video understanding across a wide range of tasks in Fig.~\ref{fig:videotemp-bench-task}.
 The results show substantial performance variability across different video tasks.
 Generally, complex reasoning tasks (temporal reasoning) and fine-grained perception (counting and OCR) are more challenging, whereas basic perception tasks (information synopsis and recognition) are comparatively easier.
 Specifically, there is an approximately 40\% gap between counting and recognition tasks.